mendel5/alternative-front-ends/README.md

 ## About this repository

-This overview originally included three projects: Invidious, Bibliogram and Nitter.
+This overview originally included three alternative front-ends: Invidious (for YouTube), Bibliogram (for Instagram) and Nitter (for Twitter).
 Therefore it was named `alternative front-ends`.
 As more projects have been added to the repository, the listed projects partially left the scope of *alternative front-ends*.

 For example, `youtube-dl` is not a front-end, but can be generally described as an open source project that interacts with the internet platform Youtube.